Selloff “Rational Response” to Rising Rates

 Alankar: Right now, no. Once again, real rates are going to be that variable, which will dictate how painful the correction is and real rates are governed and dictated by Central Bank activity.
 So if central banks begin to raise rates, drain liquidity very quickly, you can see a sharp increase in the real rate and that’s when the economy can become quite fragile and the vote is still out on whether the economy can handle higher real rates.
 Real rates still right now are quite low in the U.S. They’re sitting at about 70 basis points.
 In Europe, they’re sitting close to -100 basis points, which is why financial conditions, even though rates have backed up since the summer of 2016, remain very, very accommodative.

 Barton: Ash, you’ve got some interesting calls.
 European equities, they are least attractive.
 You like the UK.
 There’s a bit of a contrarian in you.
 What’s going on?

 Alankar: So this is all dictated, this is all indicated by how the option market is pricing upside and downside.
 Europe is likely going to be the next major region that moves from a regime of highly accommodative monetary policy to tighter monetary policy.
 And it’s not clear just yet whether the European economy can handle increased real rates and whether they can even handle positive real rates.
 The real rates in Europe have been negative for the past many, many, many years.
 So the vote is still out, which is why we’re a bit nervous with Europe right here.
 But the UK. is quite far from entering a tightening campaign, as is Japan.

 Barton: Ash, we’ll leave it there.
 Thanks for joining us today.
-Ash Alankar there, Head of Global Allocation and Risk Management at Janus Henderson, and of course, Janus Henderson Bloomberg profits contributor.
+Ash Alankar there, Head of Global Allocation at Janus Henderson, and of course, Janus Henderson Bloomberg profits contributor.